 - When it comes to product knowledge there’s no one more qualified than the brand itself.
 As an affiliate you want to feel comfortable knowing the customer you referred is taken care of and their most detailed questions are answered.

-- It’s no secret, brands have higher margins on direct-to-consumer sales (in most cases.)
+- It’s no secret, brands have higher margins on D2C sales (in most cases.)
 If you’re a brand advocate, this is a chance to make a significant impact on their success.